FEMINIST ICON KATE MILLETT

 Her film: Three Lives.

-Her works also include translations into many languages, to name a few -- Turkish, Korean, Japanese, German, and
+Her works also include translations into many languages, to name a few -- Turkish, Korean, Japanese, German, and all the Scandavian languages.

 She has exhibited her artwork all over the world.